wso2/docs-choreo-dev/en/docs/references/enterprise-login.md

 ## Step 1: Create an organization in Choreo

+To create an organization in Choreo, follow the steps below:

-- Sign in to the Choreo Console at <a>https://console.choreo.dev/</a> using a Google/ GitHub/ Microsoft account.
+1. Sign in to the Choreo Console at <a>https://console.choreo.dev/</a> using a Google/ GitHub/ Microsoft account.

-      If you are a:
+2. Ceate an organization as follows:

-       - **New user**: enter a unique organization name and create an organization.
+    - **If you are a new user**: enter a unique organization name and create an organization.
 For example, "Stark Industries".

         ![Create an organization in Choreo](../assets/img/references/enterprise-login/create-choreo-organization.png){.cInlineImage-small}

-       - **Returning user**: expand the drop-down for your profile and click **Settings**.
+    - **If you are a returning user**: expand the drop-down for your profile and click **Settings**.
 Under **Organizations**, you can view the organization you created at sign-up.

 ## Step 2: Configure enterprise login for your Choreo organization

+To configure enterprise login for your Choreo organization, follow the steps below:

 1. Expand the drop-down for your profile and click **Settings**.
 2. Click **Copy Handle** to copy the organization handle to the clipboard.